In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Prep and cook the fish

-While the fish cooks, prepare the remaining ingredients and start the cauliflower “rice.”
+While the fish is cooking, prepare the remaining ingredients and start the cauliflower “rice.”

 2